VFEUVRAY/Bomberman/README.md

 - player object needs a second rectangle as source for sheet sprite cutting, and a loop index<br>

 # Controls:<br>
-Arrows for moving, escape for closing game.
+Arrows for moving, B for setting bomb, escape for closing game.